 20 Weeks Pregnant: S’up with Your Bod?

 Time to celebrate: You’re halfway there!

-By now you have a cute little bump…you’ve met your baby on an ultrasound and can feeling her kicks.
+By now you have a cute little bump…you’ve met your baby on an ultrasound and can feel her kicks.
 Your stomach is getting bigger, and it’s starting to squish your poor bladder.
 If you thought you had to pee lots during the 1st trimester…you’re just getting started!
-So stock up on the TP and try this pee tip: Learn forward and put your arms on your knees while you go—this position may help you fully empty your bladder and let you save a few trips to the ladies’ room.
+So stock up on the TP and try this pee tip: Lean forward and put your arms on your knees while you go—this position may help you fully empty your bladder and let you save a few trips to the ladies’ room.

 Lots of things keep pregnant moms up at night, from pregnancy stress to delivery worries to odd sensations in your body.
 Insomnia and disrupted sleep strike nearly every pregnant woman.
 And, now a new nuisance can occur: leg cramps—painful muscle contractions that seem to strike just as you’re drifting off to sleep.

 These cramps are a bit mysterious.
 Nevertheless, there are ways to deal:

 - Sit in a very warm bath with Epsom salts.